This is a question we hear often.

 Be professionally recorded, mixed and mastered

 We’re always looking for the highest-quality versions available.
+Ensure your music is always well-produced with clean audio at optimum levels i.e. not too soft or too loud so there is distortion.
 This allows us to confidently pitch for music licenses and feature you on our website and social media platforms.

 Have an up-to-date online presence